mroth/bootslap/README.md

      - pry/wirble
      - lolcommits
  - figure out how to handle dotfiles? and cleanup (homesick? something better maintained? unlinking is nice too)
+   * clean up dotfiles
+   * move gitconfig into dotfiles instead of commands
  - move "shell" stuff into dotfiles somehow?
  - some preference setup
-   * aqua color to grey
+   * aqua color to grey √
-   * disable natural scrolling
+   * disable natural scrolling √

 ## Philosophy
 Tasks should be runnable at any time, creating/repairing installations when needed, ignoring stuff if already exists.

 ## Installation

-### Get the files
-Clone the repository into my home directory:
-`git clone git@github.com:mroth/bootstrapper.git ~/.dothome`

-READONLY MODE:
-`git clone git://github.com/mroth/bootstrapper.git ~/.dothome`

 ### Bootstrap
 Just do `cd ~/.dothome; rake bootstrap`